rewiringamerica/embed.rewiringamerica.org/README.md

 - Better test coverage, including tests that mock out API responses.

-### Deprecating old frontend

-This codebase actually contains two calculator frontends: one centered in `src/calculator.ts` and one centered in `src/state-calculator.ts`. **The former is soon to be deprecated and should not be used anymore**.
-It only has support for federal incentives from the Inflation Reduction Act.
-The latter has support for incentives from states and utilities, and is where all new development is happening.

 ## Contributing

 If you find an inaccuracy in **incentive information**, please see our [incentive API repo](https://github.com/rewiringamerica/api.rewiringamerica.org) for what to do.